PlumpMath/Code-Portfolio/drupal/themes/atwp/readme.md

-# Mou
+# Drupal Theme

 ## Overview

-This is a typical **Drupal theme** I create for clients.
+This is a typical **Drupal theme** I create for clients tailored to their specific needs.
 It contains the following:

 * SASS/SCSS stylesheets
 * PHP page template